 Compliance with the Related Party and Conflict of Interest Policies is tested at least annually by Cromwell’s legal and compliance team.
 To date, the policies have been complied with by Cromwell.

 Cromwell has appointed some related entities to provide services to the Trust.
 Like Cromwell, those related entities are all wholly owned subsidiaries of the Cromwell Property Group.
 They include Cromwell Property Services Pty Ltd (which is expected to provide property, facility management and leasing services to the Trust) and Cromwell Operations Pty Ltd (which provides accounting and other administrative services to the Trust).
-Cromwell Property Services Pty Ltd is expected to be paid approximately $287,000 per annum in fees once ATO Dandenong reaches Practical Completion and Cromwell Operations Pty Ltd is paid approximately $68,000 per annum.
+Cromwell Property Services Pty Ltd is expected to be paid approximately $295,000 per annum in fees once ATO Dandenong reaches Practical Completion and Cromwell Operations Pty Ltd is paid approximately $55,000 per annum.
 Related party arrangements are reviewed annually and are entered into on arm’s length terms.
-For more information see Section 10.14 of the PDS.

 Details of related party transactions between Cromwell and the Trust during the 2015 financial year are set out in Note 14 of the 2015 Annual Financial Report of the Trust, which is available from www.cromwell.com.au/c12/updates.
 Unitholders can obtain copies of the Conflict of Interest and Related Party Policies by calling Cromwell Investor Services on 1300 276 693.